AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-breakout-rooms.md

 1. Navigate to the **Breakouts** panel.

-1. Select **End breakouts** in the active breakout session.
-All learners are moved back to the main room, and the breakout session ends for all participants.
+1. Select **End breakouts** in the active breakout session. <br> All learners are moved back to the main room, and the breakout session ends for all participants.

     ![End Breakout Session](assets/end-breakout-session.png)
     *Breakout session 2 showing End breakouts options to end the breakout session.*